Select City

 X

-Welcome To Sanford's #1 Rated Ghost Tour!
+Welcome To Sanford's Scariest Ghost Tour!

 Follow Sanford Ghosts into Florida’s unknown and uncover a town filled with spirits delivered by the Dead Zone and manifested through tragedy.
+Peer into the shadier side of the Sunshine State and journey into the darkness on the most haunted Sanford ghost tour.

 Book Now